 Q. Who is the Mentoring Assessor?

-A. The Mentoring Assessor is appointed by Emqc to deliver the two-day workshop and support the Service Champions achieve their qualification.
+A. The Mentoring Assessor is appointed by Assessment Services Ltd to deliver the two-day workshop and support the Service Champions achieve their qualification should they choose that route.
 They can also provide any additional training and support required to enable the Service Champion to fulfil the role as defined by the host organisation.
-On going support may also be provided by the organisation’s own matrix Assessor.
+On-going support may also be provided by the organisation’s matrix Assessor.

 Q. Who can become a Service Champion?